Cognitively Inspired Learning of Incremental Drifting Concepts: Conclusions

 \section{Conclusions}

-Inspired by the CLS theory within the PDP paradigm, we developed an algorithm for continual incremental learning of concepts.
-Our algorithm is based on modeling the internal distribution of input data as a GMM and then updating the GMM as new experiences are acquired.
+We developed an algorithm for continual incremental learning of concepts based on modeling the internal distribution of input data as a GMM and then updating the GMM as new experiences are acquired.
 We track this distribution to accumulate the new learned knowledge to the past learned knowledge consistently.
-We expand the base classifier model to make a generative model to allow for generating a pseudo-dataset to represent past learned tasks.
-The pseudo-dataset is used for pseudo-rehearsal to implement experience replay.
-We provided theoretical and empirical result on three benchmark datasets to validate our algorithm.
-Future works includes extension to domains with unlabeled data.
+We expand the base classifier model to make a generative model to allow for generating a pseudo-dataset for pseudo-rehearsal and experience replay.
+We provided theoretical and empirical result to validate our algorithm.